 Illustration 8.
-Same as Illustration 7, but assume that Assignee has filed an Article 9 financing statement sufficient to cover all of Assignor's assets.
+Same as Illustration 7, but assume Assignee has filed an Article 9 financing statement sufficient to cover all of Assignor's assets.
 Assignee has a perfected security interest in the cleaning equipment.
 The priority of that security interest versus other conflicting interests will be governed by the priority rules expressed in Article 9.
 Cf. U.C.C. § 9-322(a)(1) (conflicting perfected security interests); U.C.C. § 9-317(b) (buyers other than in ordinary course).

 SECTION 16.
 PRIORITY SUBJECT TO SUBORDINATION.
-This [act] does not preclude subordination by agreement by a person entitled to priority as to rents or proceeds therefrom.
+This [act] does not preclude subordination by agreement as to rents or proceeds.

-Source: U.C.C. § 9-339.
 Section 16 makes it clear that a person entitled to priority under this Act may effectively agree to subordinate its claim.
 Contractual subordination of a security interest in rents and/or proceeds may occur in the context of an intercreditor agreement between persons holding conflicting security interests in rents.
+The enforceability of such agreements is governed by state law other than this Act.